 We took the local bus from our Dublin vacation home rental to the park entrance.
 We arrived about 30 minutes prior to the bike rental shop opening, so we decided to walk around for a bit.
 The first thing we noticed as we entered the park was a “No Cycling” sign!
 What the….?

-As it turns out, you are only allowed to cycle along the 2.5 mile / 4km main road and a few small parts within the park, but nowhere else.
+As it turns out, you are only allowed to cycle along the 4 km (2.5 mile) main road and a few small parts within the park, but nowhere else.
 We had just finished doing some amazing family cycling in Connemara and cycling the Gap of Dunloe in Killarney National Park with kids, so the thought of just cycling up and down the street didn’t appeal to us.

-You gotta roll with the punches when traveling, so we explored the park on foot.
+You have to roll with the punches when travelling, so we explored the park on foot instead.
 Phoenix Park is massive so we could only see a fraction of it, but what we did see we liked.
 We primarily walked around the area southeast of the Dublin Zoo.

 There are many nice walking paths through towering trees and alongside beautiful lakes.
 Our kids loved passing the lakes filled with swans, ducks and even a heron.